 The Love in London competition was all about helping raise money for a great cause, as well as opening up a space filled with love and positivity so that we could get the opportunity to see London through different perspectives.
 Everyone would have had their own reasons for entering, so we asked Scott what drew him to the competition, he told us; “I really liked the idea of this competition – spreading love and positivity around London.
 There’s a lot of negativity in the press lately and it’s easy to get a blinkered view of a dystopian world.
 I also saw it as a great opportunity to push myself, potentially getting more visibility of my photography beyond the usual Facebook and Instagram channels.”
 Couldn’t agree more Scott!
 In fact, the negativity in the press is part of why we felt this competition was so necessary right now, so it’s great to hear that its resonating with people!

 Now, a little background about Scott and the Love in London competition.
 He submitted his photograph (as seen later in this blog post) for the Love Your Partner category.
-He won that AND the overall competition!
+He won that AND the overall competition, officially the first Love in London winner!
 We had a great set of professional judges who couldn’t deny that this photograph depicted something meaningful.
 We know how they felt about it, so we asked Scott how he felt about winning and what the reaction of his nearest and dearest was!
 “I was stunned and elated to have been selected overall winner – knowing we have some great photographers across London, I wasn’t expecting it, to be honest!
 The reaction from family and friends has been overwhelmingly positive and has really encouraged me to keep going with my photography.”
 It’s great to know that this competition has not only helped London, but also encouraged Scott to continue with his photography.
 Got to say, we think he’s on to something there! 😉

 We were delighted when the Love in London competition was covered globally and we could imagine it was a huge moment for Scott, but you know what they say about assuming (look it up, people!) so we decided to ask him anyway; “With it being a London centric competition, I didn’t expect or anticipate such global recognition.
 I’m thrilled that it’s been seen over the world; it’s such an honour, and I’m very flattered.”
 Congrats Scott, you deserve it!
 Your story will be a light for so many 🙂